Table of Contents

-The ball python (Python regius) also known as royal python and is the most well-known pet python in the world.
+The ball python (Python regius), also known as the royal python, is the world’s most well-known pet python.

-On its natural habitat, it spends most of its life in the security of a natural disused rodent burrow or crevice.
+Its natural habitat spends most of its life in the security of a natural disused rodent burrow or crevice.

-The best type of cage for ball python is Deep Blue Professional Glass Standard Frag Aquarium Tank
+The best type of cage for a ball python is Deep Blue Professional Glass Standard Frag Aquarium Tank.

 The ball python is one of the simplest snakes to own and are generally readily available in pet shops, breeders, and reptile expos.